trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ...
 {% endhighlight %}

 This creates a graph for our response time data over the last 12 hours.
-Now we have a complete status page with metrics we can manage using a Jekyll collection.
+Now we have a complete status page with metrics managed with a Jekyll collection.

 ![Displaying the metrics](/img/blog/status-page/metrics.png){: .screenshot srcset="/img/blog/status-page/metrics.png 800w, /img/blog/status-page/metrics@2x.png 1600w"}